-The data-register scan commands operate to scan bits to and/or from the concatenation of data registers in a target scan chain.
+The data-register scan commands scan bits to and/or from the concatenation of data registers in a target scan chain.
 The eTBC generates a TMS sequence to move the target scan chain from its current TAP state to the Shift-DR TAP state.
-Data written to the TDO buffer may be driven serially onto the TDO pin and bits received serially at the TDI pin may be stored into the TDI buffer for reading by the host.
-The number of data bits transferred in and/or out is determined by the value of the counter upon command initiation.
-If, during the operation of a data-register scan command, the TDO buffer becomes empty, or the TDI buffer becomes full, the TAP state is sequenced to Pause-DR (if in free-running-TCK mode) or the TCK output is gated off (if in gated-TCK mode) until the required buffer service is performed.
+Data written to the TDO buffer can be driven serially onto the TDO pin and bits received serially at the TDI pin can be stored in the TDI buffer for reading by the host.
+The number of data bits to be transferred in and/or out is determined by the value of the counter upon command initiation.
+If, during the operation of a data-register scan command, the TDO buffer becomes empty, or the TDI buffer becomes full, the TAP state will be sequenced to Pause-DR (if in free-running-TCK mode) or the TCK output will be gated off (if in gated-TCK mode) until the required buffer service is performed.
 Upon the countdown of the counter to zero, the eTBC generates TMS sequences to move the target scan chain to the end state specified in the command register.